35+ Crafty Lights, Lamps & Lanterns

 As part of the ongoing cleanup process here on Tipnut, I decided to remove the DIY Lighting category and organize all projects in that section into one handy sheet so nothing’s lost.
-There are a couple new projects added to the list and I’ll be keeping my eyes out for more goodies.
+There are a couple new ones added to the list and I’ll be keeping my eyes out for more goodies.

 kootoyoo.com